IIEleven11/StyleTTS2FineTune/README.md

 ## Changelog

+- **1/12/2024**: Added the ability to work with multiple SRT and Audio files at one time for large datasets or blended voices.
 - **12/6/23**: I noticed segmentation from the whisperx .json was unacceptable.
 I created a segmentation script that uses the .srt file that the whisperx command generates.
 From what I can tell this is significantly more accurate.
 This could be dataset specific.
 Use the json segmenter if needed.
 - **12/5/23**: Fixed a missing "else" in the Segmentation script.
 - **12/4/23**: A working config_ft.yml file is available in the tools folder.